-Oral Health for Terrace Park Elementary (Edmonds SD)
+Oral Health for Edmonds Elementary (Edmonds SD)

-- Dental decay affects 53% of Third Graders in Washington. - The bacteria that causes tooth decay is a chronic condition that typically lasts into adulthood with greater costs and consequences for health and well-being. - Dental disease is linked to broader health problems, including cardiovascular disease, stroke and diabetes mellitus. - In the U.S., over 51 million school hours are missed each year by children due to dental related illness.
+- Dental decay affects 53% of Third Graders in Washington. - The bacteria that causes tooth decay is a chronic condition that typically lasts into adulthood with greater costs and consequences for health and - Dental disease is linked to broader health problems, including cardiovascular disease, stroke and diabetes mellitus. - In the U.S., over 51 million school hours are missed each year by children due to dental related illness.